fedfedmedved/quanttop-thesis/chapter2_2 dimensional reduction.md

 ## Dimensionality Reduction Algorithms

-As seen, visualization of data with few dimensions can be achieved through traditional visualization methods.
+"Visual exploration is an essential component of data analysis" as van der Maaten et. al. [@bhtsne] put it.
+As seen in the previous section, classic visualization techniques, such as scatter plots and parallel coordinates, can be used for visual analysis of low-dimensional data.
 But for data with hundreds or thousands of dimensions these methods can not effectively be applied anymore.
 Such high-dimensional data is common in fields as genomics, medicine and machine learning.
 Exploratory data analysis is nonetheless important in these fields, therefore a way to visualize the data is desirable.
-Dimensionality reduction algorithms provide a solution by creating low-dimensional representations of high-dimensional data.
+Here, dimensionality reduction algorithms can aid, by creating low-dimensional representations of high-dimensional data.
-In general this can be useful for a multitude of applications, however, this thesis only takes interest in using dimensionality reduction algorithms as means of visualization.
+In general dimensionality reduction algorithms can be useful for a multitude of applications, however, this thesis only takes interest in using them as means of visualization.

 In the following sections the commonly used algorithms PCA and t-SNE will be covered.
 Furthermore the central algorithm of the thesis, UMAP, will be introduced.
-PCA is a linear transformation, that preserves the global structure of its input data, whereas t-SNE and UMAP are non-linear dimensionality reduction methods, that preserve global and local structure of their input data alike.
+PCA is a linear transformation, that preserves the global structure of its input data, whereas t-SNE and UMAP are non-linear dimensionality reduction methods, that preserve the local structure of the input data.
+Especially UMAP tries to preserve both, global and local structure alike.
 To highlight the difference between the graphical results of the algorithms, a comparison of them is given as a conclusion to the chapter.

 ### PCA
 One of the most commonly used dimensionality reduction algorithms is Principal Components Analysis (PCA).
-Its origins "are often difficult to trace" according to [@Jolliffe2002], but are generally agreed upon to lay within the beginning of the 20th century.
+Its origins are "difficult to trace" according to [@Jolliffe2002], but are generally agreed upon to lay within the beginning of the 20th century.
+Throughout history, PCA has been dis"Visual exploration is an essential component of data analysis" as van der Maaten et. al. [@bhtsne] put it.
+Classic visualization techniques, such as scatter plots and parallel coordinates, can be used for visual analysis of low-dimensional data.
-Throughout history PCA has been discovered multiple times, which is an indicator of how fundamental the algorithm is.
+They can be combined with clustering algorithms to improve the graphical results by grouping data points. covered multiple times, which is an indicator of how fundamental the algorithm is.
 It is a versatile algorithm with multiple applications, that is still frequently referenced and used in current research publications.
 A common application in the field of data analysis is that of visualizing data.